-- These Guidelines relate to the Mining Act 1978 as amended at 2 February 2013. - The date of these Guidelines is 16 October 2013.
+- These Guidelines relate to the Mining Act 1978 as amended at 7 May 2016. - Guidelines originally compiled 16 October 2013 - Guidelines updated December 2016.

 STATUTORY REQUIREMENTS

 Mining Lease applications made after 1 February 2013 shall be accompanied by one of the following three types of documentation: